vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 # Boosting Customer Retention: Product Analysis of Eureka Math Educational Curriculum
 Boosting customer retention for [Great Minds](https://greatminds.org/eurekamathsquared#eureka-math-builds-knowledge), an ed-tech company, by identifying issues that lead to churn.
-Through sentiment analysis of product reviews for two of their math curriculum products: _Eureka Math_ and _Eureka Math<sup>2</sup>_, we can quantify the success of _Eureka_ products and identify areas for improvement.
+Through sentiment analysis of product reviews for two of their math curriculum products: _Eureka Math_ and _Eureka Math<sup>2</sup>_, we can quantify the success of _Eureka_ products and identify areas for improvement for the Product Management team.

 **Great Minds** defines 3 Key Qualities of _Eureka_ products: **Accessible, Coherent, Engaging**.
 Product reviews were assessed based on these qualities in order to identify gaps between current performance and ideal performance.